veresiah/ost-app/spec.md

 [] Your views should use helper methods and partials when appropriate.

-[] Follow patterns in the Rails Style Guide (Links to an external site.) and the Ruby Style Guide (Links to an external site.).
+[] Follow patterns in the Rails Style Guide  and the Ruby Style Guide.

 [x] Do not use scaffolding to build your project.
 Your goal here is to learn.
 Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.[]